Philippines' Duterte says presidency no job for a woman | Politics

 Philippine leader Rodrigo Duterte on Thursday declared that the presidency was no job for a woman because of their emotional differences to men, and dismissed speculation that his daughter would succeed him next year.
 "My daughter is not running.
 I have told Inday not to run because I pity (her) knowing she will have to go through what I am going through," Duterte said at the launch of a highway project, referring to his daughter Sara by her nickname.

 "This is not for women.
 You know, the emotional set-up of a woman and a man is totally different.
 You will become a fool here.
 So... that is the sad story."
-The Philippines has had two women presidents, Gloria Macapagal Arroyo from 2001 to 2010 and Corazon Aquino from 1986 to 1992.
+The Philippines has had two women presidents, Gloria Macapagal Arroyo and Corazon Aquino.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)